 Article 15, NonJudicial Punishment [N.J.P.], Captain’s Mast, Office Hours

-Our attorneys defend military members facing Article 15s, which includes personal presentation, written presentation, and Article 15 appeals.
-They are civilian criminal defense attorneys and former military JAG lawyers who exclusively practice military law and defend military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.
+Our attorneys defend military members facing Article 15s, which includes assistance with written presentation, personal presentation, and Article 15 appeals.
+Our attorneys are civilian criminal defense attorneys and former military JAG lawyers who exclusively practice military law and defend military members stationed around the world who are facing military trials, disciplinary actions, appeals, adverse actions, board hearings, and investigations.
 If you’re facing a military Article 15, don’t hesitate to seek the legal help you’re going to need.